Jews and Baseball: An American Love Story: Ballplayers, and interviewees

-The documentary highlights Al Rosen (rookie of the year in 1950, and MVP in 1953), who is frank about how he dealt with anti-Semitism: "There's a time that you let it be known that enough is enough. ...
+The documentary highlights Al Rosen (Rookie of the Year in 1950, and MVP in 1953), who is frank about how he dealt with anti-Semitism: "There's a time that you let it be known that enough is enough. ...
 You flatten [them]."
-It also discusses Moe Berg ("he spoke seven languages, and couldn't hit in any of them"), Lipman Pike (led the National Association in home runs three times), pitcher Barney Pelty (the "Yiddish Curver"), "Subway Sam" Nahem, Moe Solomon ("The Rabbi of Swat"), and Shawn Green.
-Those interviewed also include Norm Sherry, Ron Blomberg, Elliott Maddox, and Bob Feller.
-Also featured in the film are Norm Sherry, Ron Blomberg, Maury Allen, Larry King, Ron Howard, and Yogi Berra.
+It also discusses Moe Berg ("he spoke seven languages, and couldn't hit in any of them"), Lipman Pike (led the National Association in home runs three times), pitcher Barney Pelty (the "Yiddish Curver"), "Subway Sam" Nahem, Moe Solomon ("The Rabbi of Swat") and Shawn Green.
+Others interviewed include Norm Sherry, Ron Blomberg, Elliott Maddox and Bob Feller.
+Also featured in the film are Maury Allen, Larry King, Ron Howard and Yogi Berra.

-The documentary focuses especially on two players.
+The documentary especially focuses on two players.
 One is Hank Greenberg, a two-time American League MVP, five-time All Star, and Hall of Famer.
 Anti-Semitic barbs directed at him from the stands served to motivate him, he said.
 He sat out Yom Kippur during a tight pennant race on the advice of his mother.
-The film notes a column in the Detroit Free Press, in which Edgar Guest wrote in response to Greenberg's absence from the lineup: "We shall miss him on the infield, and shall miss him at the bat, but he's true to his religion and we honor him for that."
+The film notes a column in the Detroit Free Press, in which Edgar Guest wrote, in response to Greenberg's absence from the lineup, "We shall miss him on the infield, and shall miss him at the bat, but he's true to his religion and we honor him for that."

-The other is Sandy Koufax, Hall of Fame pitcher, three-time Cy Young Award winner, and 7-time All Star who sat out game one of the 1965 World Series game to observe Yom Kippur, going to synagogue.
-When Koufax went to synagogue instead of pitching the first game of the 1965 World Series, Don Drysdale replaced him and was bombed; when Dodgers Manager Walter Alston arrived at the mound to take him out of the game, Drysdale quipped: "Right now I bet you wish I was Jewish too."
+The other is Sandy Koufax, Hall of Fame pitcher, three-time Cy Young Award winner, and 7-time All Star, who sat out Game 1 of the 1965 World Series to observe Yom Kippur, out of respect of his heritage.
+Koufax had never pitched on any of the High Holy Days in his career, and chose not to during Game 1.
+In his place, Don Drysdale started and was hit hard; when Dodgers manager Walter Alston arrived at the mound to take him out of the game, Drysdale quipped, "Right now I bet you wish I was Jewish too."
 Koufax agreed to a rare filmed interview for the documentary.

-More recent ballplayers are also discussed, including All Stars Kevin Youkilis, Ian Kinsler, and Ryan Braun.
+More recent ballplayers are also discussed, including All Stars Kevin Youkilis, Ian Kinsler and Ryan Braun.
 Youkilis notes in the film:

 It's something that I probably won't realize until my career is over, how many people are really rooting for me and cheering for me.
 And it's not just because I went 3-for-4, or had a great game.
 It's just the fact that I represent a lot of Jewish people and a lot of the Jewish heritage and the struggles that a lot of our people have had.
 As of 2010, there had been 166 Jewish major leaguers, the newest being Ike Davis with the New York Mets and Danny Valencia with the Minnesota Twins.